Ready to Rumble: Publicity

 Following the release of the movie, WCW decided to generate publicity for the company by running a storyline in which David Arquette, a legitimate wrestling fan, became WCW World Heavyweight Champion.
 The storyline was reviled by wrestling fans, and Arquette himself reportedly believed it was a bad idea, as he felt that it would damage the value of the WCW World Heavyweight Championship he held in such high regard.
 While in WCW, he aligned himself with Diamond Dallas Page (despite Page being the movie's villain) and agreed (in storyline) to drop the title to him.
 He eventually lost the title in the main event of Slamboree involving the three-tiered cage seen in Ready to Rumble, pitting himself against Page and Jeff Jarrett, which ended when he turned on Page and allowed Jarrett to win.
-Arquette later donated all the money WCW paid him to the families of deceased wrestlers Owen Hart, Brian Pillman, and Brian Hildebrand, plus to wrestler Darren Drozdov who was left paralyzed due to an in-ring accident a year prior.
+Arquette later donated all the money WCW paid him to the families of deceased wrestlers Owen Hart, Brian Pillman, and Brian Hildebrand and to wrestler Darren Drozdov who was left paralyzed due to an in-ring accident a year prior.

 The Triple Cage was used by WCW only twice: first, at Slamboree 2000, Jeff Jarrett beat Diamond Dallas Page and David Arquette (defending the WCW World Heavyweight Championship) to win the title.
 In this match, Chris Kanyon was thrown from the roof of one of the cages, "paralyzing" him.
 The other, taking place on the September 4, 2000 episode of WCW Monday Nitro, was the 2000 edition of the WarGames match.

+Reception

+Box office

+The film grossed $12.5 million against its $24 million budget, making it a box-office failure.
+During its release, WCW was struggling in ratings and revenue, due in large part to creative and financial missteps as well as the creation of the Attitude Era in the World Wrestling Federation (WWF, now WWE), which lead to the WWF's dominance over their rival promotion.
+While this film did not necessarily contribute to the demise of WCW, many thought of Ready to Rumble as a failed last-ditch effort to try and save WCW.
+Most of WCW's assets, except for the corporate subsidiary itself, were purchased by the WWF nearly a year later on March 23, 2001.